vatesfr/xen-orchestra/docs/reseller.md

 You can follow these steps to purchase a XOA edition for your customer.

-1. choose the edition you want to purchase for your client
+1. choose the edition you want to purchase for your customer
-2. Buy it on your reseller space (the discount automatically apply)
-3. Once it's done, a new line appears on your reseller space
+2. Buy it on your reseller space (the discount is automatically applied - once it's done, a new line appears on your reseller space)
-3. on this new line, upload your wire transfer proof
-4. assign/bind the plan to your final client email
+3. assign/bind the plan to your final client email

 You'll have all the invoices in your account.